Quick navigation:

 60-minute batch workflow

-Use this structure (adapt the exact minutes to your reality):
+Use this structure.
+Adapt the exact minutes to your reality:

-2. Capture (10-20 min): Plate the dish once, shoot 5-10 photos in natural light (and a quick 10-second video if you can).
+2. Capture (10-20 min): Plate the dish once.
+Shoot 5-10 photos in natural light.
+Add a quick 10-second video if you can.

 Using a design layer on top of Yummify